 What would happen if the whole world went vegan tomorrow?
 I respond to this common question about veganism.
 If the world went vegan, what would happen to all the food animals?
 What about population control?

-This question has been asked many a time to many a vegan.
+This question has been asked many a time of many a vegan.
 It usually comes in one of two forms: 1) What would happen to all the food animals? and 2) What about population control?
 Won’t the animals overtake us if we don’t keep eating them?

 First off, as much as I’d love for it to happen, the world is not going to go vegan overnight.
 But let’s say, for arguments sake, that it does.
 The food industry, like all industries, is all about supply and demand.
 If we don’t demand animal products, they will cease to be supplied.
 So farmers would cease breeding animals for food.
 For the animals that are already there, the worst case scenario would be that, finding there is no longer a demand for their “product”, farmers might abandon or slaughter their remaining animals.
 In the best case scenario, the animals would be sent to sanctuaries.
 But even the worst case scenario is countless times better than the continuation of our current system of slaughtering billions of animals a year.